nialandin/inar-github/README.md

 # inar-github
-yazılım için geldik, kapıyı açar mısınız?!
+yazılım için geldik, open the door?!